Justyna-KO/MojePortfolio/README.md

 # Portfolio

 ## About me
 Hi!
 My name is Justyna Kowalska.
-I am a Certified Software Tester with some commercial experience.
+I am a Certified Software Tester.
+My greatest experience is testing desktop and web applications for the public sector.
 I am oriented for further development as a Quality Assurance Specialist.
 On this page I would like to share the experience I have gained from self-study and previous projects.
+I'm currently learning to write automated tests in Playwright using javascript.

 ## My Test Documentation
 * Bug Reports